ehamberg/gtdguide/src/lyagtd.markdown

 up, and so on.

 *The weekly review* should be done---you guessed it---once per week.
-It will take a while, so you should ideally set off some time in advance, for example Friday or Sunday afternoon.
-When doing the weekly review you should at least do the
+It will take a while, so you should ideally set off some time (probably at least 30 minutes) in advance, for example Friday or Sunday afternoons.
+When doing the weekly review you should at least do the following:
-following:

 * Make sure each project has at least one next action.
 Make sure that each action on your @@next actions@@ list is *actually*